 Your Achilles tendon is a band of tissue that connects calf muscles to your heel bone.
 Achilles tendinitis occurs when this tendon becomes inflamed.

-Caused by: Tight calves are often the culprit of Achilles Tendinitis.
-Runners who are running long distances and increasing their mileage quickly can get Achilles Tendinitis, as can tennis or basketball players.
+Tight calves are often the culprit of Achilles tendinitis.
+Runners who are running long distances and increasing their mileage quickly can get Achilles tendinitis, as can tennis or basketball players.

-How to Treat: Usually, you can treat Achilles tendonitis at home with ice and rest.
+Usually, you can treat Achilles tendinitis at home with ice and rest.
 Serious cases can lead to tendon ruptures that may require surgery.

 6. Turf Toe